MLOps-essi-upc/taed2-data-alchemists/modelcard.md

 ### Out-of-Scope Use

-This model is not a replacement por a health professional and should not be used as the only recommendation the user gets.
+While mental health chatbots can be a valuable resource, they are not a replacement for professional mental health care.
+Users with severe or persistent mental health issues should be encouraged to seek help from qualified mental health professionals.
+Chatbots can complement and enhance mental health support but should not be relied upon as the sole source of care.

 ## Bias, Risks, and Limitations

-The model was trained on the dataset which may contain sensitive information related to mental health.
-It is important to note that while mental health chatbots built using this model can be helpful, they are not a replacement for professional mental health care.
+The model underwent training using a dataset that could potentially contain sensitive mental health-related information.
+It is crucial to emphasize that while mental health chatbots developed with this model can provide assistance, they should not be considered a substitute for professional mental health care.
+Chatbots have inherent limitations as they lack subjectivity and the ability to interpret non-verbal cues or reactions.
+Furthermore, there could be a bias depending on the dataset used for training and the individuals involved in creating it.

 ### Recommendations

-This model should be used as a complementary tool for medical procedures.
+This model should be utilized as a supplementary tool in medical procedures.
+It is not capable of making diagnoses or prescribing treatments

 ## How to Get Started with the Model